Metabolic Syndrome and Ovarian Cancer Risk

 Hypertension and high triglycerides – the most prevalent components among women without metabolic syndrome – were found to be associated with increased ovarian cancer risks (ORs 1.08 and 1.05 respectively).1 However, impaired fasting glucose – a highly prevalent component among women with metabolic syndrome – was associated with reduced risk (OR 0.90).1

-Endocrinology Consultant discussed these findings further with lead study author Kara Michels, PhD, from the National Cancer Institute Division of Cancer Epidemiology and Genetics.
+Consultant360 discussed these findings further with lead study author Kara Michels, PhD, from the National Cancer Institute Division of Cancer Epidemiology and Genetics.

-Endocrinology Consultant: What prompted you to perform this study?
+Consultant360: What prompted you to perform this study?